catbeef/color-input/readme.md

 the client.

-The default is `false` (not `auto`) because in general you’re not very likely to want this on: because the visuals are all smooth gradations of color, the extra resolution does not contribute much to what the output looks like.
-Meanwhile the cost of high res is quite high, since it multiplies the number of pixels values to calculate by four.
-Especially in HCL and LAB modes, which are more computationally expensive, I would not recommend enabling this unless the color input is quite small to begin with.
+The default is `false` (not `auto`) because in general you’re not very likely to want this on.
+The reason is that most of the visuals are smooth gradations of color anyway, so the extra resolution does not contribute much at all to how the output looks.
+Meanwhile the cost of high res is quite high, since it multiplies the number of pixel values to calculate by four.
+That cost is more likely to become noticeable during dragging in HCL and LAB modes, which are more computationally expensive.
+However, when `clamp` is set to false in HCL or LAB, you may want to also set resolution to auto, because the edges of the color space may otherwise appear jagged.

+I would not recommend enabling this unless the color input is at the default size or smaller.

+### `--color-input-label-visibility`

+The possible values are `visible` and `none` (default).
+This determines whether the label appears beside the text input visually, and therefore only has an effect if `--color-input-field-position` is not `none`.
+The label in question is that provided through `aria-label`; for more details on issues that come up with labeling in custom elements, see [input labelling](#input-labeling), but the tldr is that only `aria-label` is respected, so I’ve allowed it to be potentially visible as well.

 ### `--color-input-slider-radius`